Robots-de-Rescate/Kauil_STM32/Source/README.md

 Because the idea is to write reusable code, it is expected that any new module will be added like a new folder with a meaningful name and not as spare files.

-The folders and files that are found here are described next, if a new module is create, be sure to add its description here too:
+The folders and files that are found here are described next, if a new module is created, be sure to add its description here too:

 <dl>
 	<dt>README.md</dt>